ewolff/microservice-istio/HOW-TO-RUN.md

 the order microservice fail.
 You can add it to the system with `kubectl apply -f fault-injection.yaml` .
-If you make the shipping or invoicing microservices poll new information from the order microservice now, this takes quite a while and finally ends in an error.
+If you make the shipping or invoicing microservices poll new information from the order microservice now, this ends in an error.

 To remove the fault injection again, just use `kubectl delete -f fault-injection.yaml`.